arjanjohan/scaffold-sui-docs/docs/components/ balance.md

 # Balance

-Displays the balance of a given address in the native token (IOTA).
+Displays the balance of a given address in the native token (Sui).

 ## Screenshot
 ![Balance Example](../../static/img/balance.png)